Elizabeth Cronin

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is simple: you can do it—never stop trying and never stop learning.
+My advice to young women entering this industry is to own your value and worth.

 What are the biggest challenges or opportunities in your field right now?